Infisical/node-packer/lts/doc/api/dgram.md

   * `port` {number} The sender port.
   * `size` {number} The message size.

+If the source address of the incoming packet is an IPv6 link-local address, the interface name is added to the `address`.
+For example, a packet received on the `en0` interface might have the address field set to `'fe80::2618:1234:ab11:3b9c%en0'`, where `'%en0'` is the interface name as a zone ID suffix.

 ### `socket.addMembership(multicastAddress[, multicastInterface])`

 <!-- YAML
 added: v0.6.9
 -->